Have you ever turned the key in your door and felt the urge to urinate? Believe it or not, you’re not alone…

-Latchkey incontinence is actually a type of urge incontinence, a condition defined as a sudden urge to urinate followed by an involuntary loss of urine.
-The condition is sometimes known as “detrusor instability” or “spasmodic bladder”.
-Those with urge incontinence may need to urinate frequently throughout the day, often also through the night.
-Urges “to go” can be triggered by bizarre things such as a tap running or the sound of the rain.
-In the case of latchkey incontinence, people get this sudden urge when they turn the key in their door, knowing they are a short walk from the toilet.
-This sudden urgency is known to be just as debilitating as the actual incontinence.
-Professor Malone Lee asserts, “it has been shown that urgency, just as much as incontinence, affects patient quality of life adversely.”
+Latchkey incontinence is a type of urge incontinence as a sudden urge to urinate followed by an involuntary loss of urine.
+The condition is also known as “detrusor instability” or “spasmodic bladder”.
+Those with urge incontinence may need to urinate frequently throughout the day and often through the night and urges can be triggered by bizarre things such as a tap running or the sound of the rain.

 Ultimately, urge incontinence is caused by abnormal bladder contractions.

 In individuals with urge incontinence, the muscles of the bladder contract with enough force to override the sphincter muscles of the urethra.
 This is the tube that takes urine out of the body.
 For this to occur, a condition, nerve damage or weakening of muscles has to trigger this.

 The Causes and Risk FactorsFor women, the likelihood of latchkey urgency increases with age, pregnancy and menopause as well as other lifestyle factors.
 Other common reasons for types of urge incontinence are:

 - Damage to the nerves of the bladder.
 The condition is known to be linked to Stroke, Parkinson’s, Multiple Sclerosis and other conditions that effect the brain’s ability to send messages to the bladder via the spinal cord.

 - Irritation to the bladder.
 Infections such as urinary tract infections can cause the bladder to become irritated and increases the sense of urgency.